 Pursuant to the provision of Section 274 (1) of CAMA, where there is a casual vacancy arising out of death, retirement, removal or resignation of a director of a company (in between two annual general meetings), the directors may appoint a new director to fill in such vacancy, but such appointment is subject to confirmation and approval by the members of that company at the next or later annual general meeting.

 In the event the members didn’t approve the appointment, such appointed director shall cease to hold office as a director of that company in accordance with provisions of the Act.
 Section 274 provides, thus;

 “The Board of directors may appoint new directors to fill any casual vacancy arising out of death, resignation, retirement or removal.

 (2) Where a casual vacancy is filled by the directors, the person may be approved by the general meeting at the next annual general meeting, and if not so approved, he shall immediately cease to be a director.

 (3) The directors may increase the number of directors if it does not exceed the maximum allowed by the articles, but the general meeting may increase or reduce the number of directors generally, and may determine in what rotation the directors shall retire, provided that such reduction shall not invalidate any prior act of the removed director.”

 Moreover, it is a fact of common knowledge that the appointment of directors and their removal is vested in the members in general meeting.
 However, the directors are conferred with power to appoint a new director casually and temporarily, subject to ratification by the members in a general meeting, otherwise, such appointment will not stand.
-It is important to understand that where a person is not duly appointed as director, but who acted as such for and on behalf of the company, his acts does not bind the company and he is personally liable for such actions save and except where the company holds him out as director.
+It is important to understand that where a person is not duly appointed as director, but who acted as such for and on behalf of the company, his act does not bind the company and he is personally liable for such action save and except where the company hold him out as director.